 Languages Taught at the U

-Visit the Department of Languages and Literature for information on majors and minors in the above languages.
+Visit the Department of World Languages and Cultures for information on majors and minors in the above languages.

 Cultures and Languages Across the Curriculum (CLAC)

 The CLAC model is built on the premise that knowledge of other languages affords unique access to multiple cultures and their perspectives.
 Often referred to as intercultural competence, this understanding of different cultures, including one’s own, is critical for students to succeed in today’s global world.
 The ability to communicate in another language and with other cultures is typically associated with foreign language degrees and immersive experiences abroad.
 However, to make the achievement of intercultural competence possible for all students, CLAC programs integrate different languages and cultures into a variety of curricular contexts beyond the traditional foreign language classroom.
 This integration of language and content can take different forms: a content course, for example Democracy in Latin America or The History of Brazil that is linked to a special section, or trailer, in which students read and discuss material in the second language; a class, for example, Rainforest Ecology, taught entirely in Spanish or Portuguese; or a course, for example International Management, in which students complete written assignments in the target language, based on non-English reading materials.